materials-commons/materialscommons.org/docs/uploading_files.md

 ![Globus Upload Files](images/project_sidebar_globus_upload.png ':size=180%')

 This will create a one time link that you can upload files to.
-It will then bring up a dialog with a link to load the Globus UI, with this directory selected.
+It will then bring up a dialog with a link to the Globus UI, with this directory selected.

 ## Materials Commons CLI